-Grimes County DWI & Criminal Defense Attorney
+Grimes County Criminal Defense Attorney

 An arrest is not synonymous with conviction, and an experienced criminal defense trial attorney will hold the prosecution accountable to prove beyond a reasonable doubt that you are guilty.

-A criminal defense lawyer who has spent extensive time in the court system defending clients knows not only court procedures and processes, but also knows:
+A criminal defense lawyer who has spent extensive time in the court system defending clients knows not only court procedures and processes but also knows:

-1. the police and their improper use of their position, including constitutional violations, mishandling of evidence, and witness coercion;
+1. The police and their improper use of their position, including constitutional violations, mishandling of evidence, and witness coercion

-3. the judges and their proclivities toward certain crimes and defendants.
+3. The judges and their proclivities toward certain crimes and defendants

 This insight is invaluable to any defense and could mean dismissal of the charge(s) if strategically incorporated into your defense by an experienced DWI or criminal defense attorney.

-• If you have a job with security clearance, your clearance could be taken away.
+• If you have a job with security clearance, your clearance could be taken away

-• If you seek employment, your application could be denied if you are deemed a liability.
+• If you seek employment, your application could be denied if you are deemed a liability

-• If you seek housing in a safe community, your application could be denied.
+• If you seek housing in a safe community, your application could be denied

-• If you intend to go to an academic institution, your application could be denied.
+• If you intend to go to an academic institution, your application could be denied

-• If you attend an academic institution, any financial aid, scholarships, housing, or other, could be taken away.
+• If you attend an academic institution, any financial aid, scholarships, housing, or other could be taken away

-• If you attend an academic institution, you could be expelled.
+• If you attend an academic institution, you could be expelled

-• If you have child custody or are negotiating child custody terms, a conviction could impact custody to your detriment.
+• If you have child custody or are negotiating child custody terms, a conviction could impact custody to your detriment

-• If you value your constitutional rights, your right to vote or own a firearm could be taken away from you, and reinstatement of the same can be difficult -- if even possible.
+• If you value your constitutional rights, your right to vote or own a firearm could be taken away from you, and reinstatement of the same can be difficult – if even possible

-DWI Defense in Grimes County TX
+DWI Defense in Grimes County, TX

 Some examples of DWI defense cases he represents include:

-Criminal Defense in Grimes County TX
+Criminal Defense in Grimes County, TX

 Some examples of criminal defense cases he represents include:

-Courts of Grimes County TX
+Courts of Grimes County, TX

-• If you have been charged with a misdemeanor, your case is at the County Court at Law, which has exclusive original jurisdiction over misdemeanors with fines greater than $500 or jail sentence less than one year.
+• If you have been charged with a misdemeanor, your case is at the County Court at Law, which has exclusive original jurisdiction over misdemeanors with fines greater than $500 or a jail sentence of less than one year.

 • If you have been charged with a felony, your case is at either of the two District Courts: 12th District and 506th District.
 District Courts have original jurisdiction in felony criminal matters.